EAL-IT-Technology/techevent-guides/guides/how_to_inform_facility.md

         * windows are not to be opened
         * only the front doors are to be used
         * they are not to be kept open for more than ½-1 minute.
+        * we are not allowed to sleep at school

         This is something we will inform the participants about.